-All my life I was told that I was shy.
-I’ve heard it been said so many times that I gradually believed it, until I learned that shyness is the apprehension and discomfort around people in social situations.
+All my life I’ve been told that I was shy.
+I’ve heard it been said so many times that I gradually believed it, until I learned and understood that shyness is the apprehension and discomfort around people in social situations.
 When I learned that I’m apprehensive of people being around me, l understood why being around too many people for too long always leaves me feeling drained and exhausted.

-Let me put it this way – I’m not a fan of interacting for the sake of interacting.
+Let me put it this way – I’m not a fan of interacting just for the sake of interacting.
 I usually have a reason behind every interaction which ultimately grants we a rewarding feeling.
 It was then that the realization dawned upon me that I wasn’t shy, I was an introvert.

 If you’ve always thought that you were shy, but you’re not afraid of being around people, check out this list of 24 signs that you are actually an introvert:

 1. You Don’t Enjoy Small Talk

 Introverts prefer meaningful conversations that amount to some useful discussions.
 We are deep thinkers and thrive on deep conversations about metaphysics, philosophy of life, ideas, theories and big goals and ideas.

 But when small talk is inevitable, we can’t help but try to make the other person feel comfortable with surface level conversations.
 We’re very good listeners and are naturally in tune with the feelings of others and how they express themselves.
 More often than not, we find these casual chit-chats gradually turn into deeper and more meaningful conversations.

 2. You Have a Love-Hate Relationship With Your Phone

 Introverts are not the best at talking over the phone.
 This should not be taken personally by the receiving end.
 We stay away from or minimize calls of our dear and close ones too.
 At times we really hate the phone because it’s intrusive and distracts us from whatever we’re deeply focused on or thinking about.